 (a) File standardization.
-The contracting officer must place all information and documentation required by FAR
+Place all information and documentation required by FAR 4.802 and 4.803 in the contract file.
+Organize the file in the standard contract file format in 504.803.

-- 4.802 and 4.803 in the contract file and organize the file in the standard contract file format as set out in 504.803. - (b) Responsibility for files.
-(1) The contracting officer is responsible for the official file.
-Individuals creating documents relating to the contract must forward those documents to the contracting officer for inclusion in the file. - (2) The contracting officer is responsible for transferring official contract files to the National Archives and Records Administration and for maintaining appropriate records that will facilitate file retrieval. - (c) Transfer of responsibility for contract files.
-(1) When responsibility for a contract transfers from one contracting officer to another contracting officer, e.g., transfer of assignments or redelegation of contract administration authority (intraoffice or interoffice), the original contracting officer must prepare a detailed listing by file number and name to identify the file(s) being transferred. - (2) Retain a copy of the listing and send a copy to the successor contracting officer as advance notice of the files being transferred. - (3) Retain duplicates of the files transferred until the successor contracting officer acknowledges receipt of the files. - (4) Send the files being transferred to the successor contracting officer by certified mail, return receipt requested, or by another method requiring the successor contracting officer's signature to acknowledge receipt.
-Send two copies of the listing with the transferred files. - (5) The successor contracting officer must sign one copy of the listing, certifying receipt of the files listed, and return the signed copy to the originating contracting officer.
+(b) Responsibility for files.
+You are responsible for the official file.
+Those initiating documents about the contract must forward the documents to you for inclusion in the file.
+You are accountable for contract files transferred to the records center and for knowing where the National Archives and Records Administration placed the files.

+(c) Transfer of responsibility for contract files.
+(1) When responsibility for a contract transfers from you to another contracting officer, e.g., transfer of assignments or redelegation of contract administration (intraoffice or interoffice), you must prepare a detailed listing by file number and name to identify the file(s) to be transferred.

+(2) Retain a copy of the listing and send a copy to your successor as advance notice of the files to be transferred.

+(3) Retain duplicates of the files transferred until your successor acknowledges receipt of the files.

+(4) Send the files to be transferred to your successor by certified mail, return receipt requested, or by another method requiring your successor's signature to acknowledge receipt.
+Send two copies of the listing with the transferred files.

+(5) Your successor must sign one copy of the listing, certifying receipt of the files listed, and return the signed copy to you.